snaztoz/kaba/README.md

 ## Next Goals

 Current priority:
-1. Control flow support (such as `if-else` and loop).
+1. Control flow support (such as loop).
-2. Support for other data types, such as boolean and string.
+2. Support for other data types, such as string.

 ## Attention

 1. All statements must be terminated with semicolon (`;`).
-2. There is no garbage collector yet, so don't create too many variables for now🤣.

 ## License